 See the stages of the transformation below, along with descriptions of some of our favorite projects.

-Our first week in the barn was dirty, sweaty, and exhausting, but trash, moldy hay, a family of black snakes, and even a cat carcass could not deter us from realizing the amazing potential of this space.
+Our first week in the barn was dirty, sweaty, and exhausting; but despite the trash, moldy hay, a family of black snakes, and even a cat carcass, we were still able to imagine the amazing potential of this space.

-We maintained as much of the barn’s rich history and identity as possible by salvaging and repurposing materials we found on the ranch.
+We maintained as much of the barn’s history and identity as possible by salvaging and repurposing materials we found on the ranch.
 Below are some of our favorite finds.

 THE WICKER CHAIR

 On one of our first days on the ranch, we discovered a wicker chair on the burn pile.
 We rescued it and made plans to restore it.
-In the ensuing weeks our interns sanded and stained the chair back to its original beauty, and it now has a place of honor in the space.
+In the ensuing weeks our interns sanded and stained the chair back to its original beauty, and it is now a place for comfort and relaxation.

 This was the original ladder to the barn’s hayloft.
 We have plans to build a new, safer way of reaching the loft, so we repurposed this ladder into a shelf for the Barn Studio.
-The interns cleaned, sanded, and coated it with polyurethane before we proudly hung it on the wall above the refinished wicker chair.
+The interns cleaned, sanded, and coated it with polyurethane before we hung it in the studio as a display shelf.

 THE BARN DOOR